“Everything should be made as simple as possible, but not simpler.” – Albert Einstein

-Jewelers and diamond resellers use different techniques to throw-off comparison shopping: Giant corporations – Tiffany, for example – issue their own certificates for diamonds with existing GIA certificates.
-This makes it harder for a jeweler to locate the stone using the 4 Cs instead of a certificate number.
+Jewelers and diamond resellers use different techniques to throw off comparison shopping: corporations such as Tiffany’s throw away GIA certificates and issue a proprietary version.
+This practice makes it harder for a jeweler to locate the stone using the 4 Cs instead of a certificate number.

 Sometimes GIA certificates are substituted with inferior AGS certificates to give the stone an aura of exclusivity.

 The AGS grade is routinely higher than the original GIA grade, so the stone is difficult to locate.
 Avoid any dealer offering AGS- or EGL- certified stones.

 As a consumer, you want to avoid calling multiple jewelers about the same diamond.
 Doing so might reduce your chances of getting a better deal.
 The cutter knows that someone is interested in the stone when several jewelers inquire about the same stone and are less inclined to lower the price.
 The first jeweler who gets the call will try to get the stone off the market before other jewelers can inquire about it.

 We use exclusively 5% Ruthenium Platinum and 18K Gold